noobpwnftw/chessdb/README.md

 - MongoDB 3.4(newest supported by the legacy driver) for task queue.
 - A Redis-compatible server for data storage.
 - Memcached for frontend query cache.
-- PHP 5.x with Judy, redis and mongo(the legacy one) extensions.
+- PHP 5.x with Judy, redis, memcache and mongo(the legacy one) extensions.
 - A few custom PHP extensions for board operations and other utilities.

-All custom PHP modules used are provided in source code, follow standard PHP extension building instructions to compile them.
+All custom PHP modules used are provided in source code, follow standard PHP extension building instructions to compile and install.
 I use an optimized version of SSDB https://github.com/noobpwnftw/ssdb, which can greatly reduce database size and increase query performance.

 The frontend is a PHP script(cdb.php) that handles API requests and database operations, you also need a swarm of workers that runs move sieving(Sel) and scoring(Client) to consume the task queue, for those I use this fork of Stockfish https://github.com/noobpwnftw/Stockfish/tree/siever.